 Professor Jason Stanyek

-Professor Stanyek joined the Faculty of Music in October 2012.
-Before arriving to Oxford he was Assistant Professor of Ethnomusicology at New York University and Assistant Professor of Music at the University of Richmond.
-He has also served as Visiting Associate Professor at Harvard University and External Faculty Fellow at the Stanford Humanities Center.
 He received a PhD (Critical Studies and Experimental Practices) from the University of California, San Diego where his supervisor was George E. Lewis.
 His two previous degrees were in music composition (MA, University of California, San Diego; BM, summa cum laude, Brooklyn College, City University of New York).
+At Brooklyn College his principal mentors were Tania Léon and H. Wiley Hitchcock.

-He is currently co-editor (with Julian Johnson) of the Cambridge UP journal Twentieth-Century Music and is Editor of 33 1/3 Brazil, a new series of short monographs that will expand Bloomsbury’s long-running 33 1/3 series.
-He also serves on the editorial board of the journal Sound Studies, and is a member of the advisory board of the journal Critical Studies in Improvisation.
-He was Multimedia Reviews Editor of the Journal for the Society of American Music from 2007-2010.
+He currently sits on the Executive Committee of the British Forum for Ethnomusicology and between 2012 and 2015 he served on the Council of the Society for Ethnomusicology.
+Beyond his current roles as co-editor of the journal Ethnomusicology Forum and the Bloomsbury series 33 1/3 Brazil, he was formerly co-editor of the Cambridge UP journal Twentieth-Century Music and was Multimedia Reviews Editor of the Journal for the Society of American Music.
+He also serves on the editorial board of the journal Sound Studies and is a member of the advisory board of the journal Critical Studies in Improvisation.
 Since 2007 he has been a researcher on the international team of a major collaborative project entitled ‘Improvisation, Community, and Social Practice’ (funded by the Social Sciences and Humanities Research Council of Canada).
-Between 2012 and 2015 he is serving on the Council of the Society for Ethnomusicology.

 As a teacher he gives graduate seminars and undergraduate classes on Brazilian music, sonic culture, critical theory, global hip hop, musics of the African diaspora, world music, new media, ethnographic method, and the history of ethnomusicology.
 He has won teaching awards from the Cross-Cultural Center at the University of California, San Diego and for the 2012-2013 academic year he was the recipient of a Humanities Teaching Excellence Award from the University of Oxford.